More is less in unpercolated active solids

-We characterize the micromechanics underpinning this effect by projecting the deformations of every plaquette onto the shear modes of a single hexagon [Fig.~\ref{fig:Phenomenology}(d)].
-At high activity we observe a highly non-affine checkerboard of deformations: In both experiment and periodic theory the strain in the active plaquettes vanishes [Figs.~\ref{fig:Phenomenology}(d,e)].
-Measuring the average shear magnitude $\langle|S|\rangle= \langle \sqrt{S_1^2 + S_2^2} \rangle$ in the active plaquettes with $\kappa^a$ reveals that this checkerboard only emerges at high activity [Fig.~\ref{fig:Phenomenology}(f)].
-When $\kappa^a=0$, all hexagons are passive and the shear in each plaquette follows the applied strain field: $S_1 \sim \epsilon $ dominates with $S_2 \approx 0$.
-As $\kappa^a$ increases, the coupling between shear modes generates a normal shear strain $S_2 \sim K^o S_1$.
-However as activity further increases, $S_2$ peaks and then decays, with an accompanying decay of $S_1$: the active plaquettes lock, and the passive degrees of freedom shoulder the entire strain field applied to the sample boundary.
+We now vary $\kappa^a$ and track the susceptibilities $d \langle S \rangle /d \epsilon$ averaged across active plaquettes [Fig.~\ref{fig:Phenomenology}(g,h)].
+When $\kappa^a=0$ all hexagons are passive and the shear in each plaquette follows the applied strain field: $S_1 \sim \epsilon $ dominates with $S_2 \approx 0$.
+As $\kappa^a$ increases, $d \langle S_2 \rangle /d \epsilon$ peaks as the coupling between shear modes generates a normal shear strain $S_2 \sim K^o S_1$.
+However as activity further increases $S_2$ and $S_1$ both decay: the active plaquettes lock, and the passive degrees of freedom shoulder the entire strain field applied to the sample boundary.
+Our systematic sweep of $d \langle S \rangle /d \epsilon$ against $\kappa^a$ [Fig.~\ref{fig:Phenomenology}(g,h)] demonstrates that the locking behaviour underpinning the checkerboard in Figs.~\ref{fig:Phenomenology}(e,f) emerges only at high activity.

-The link between micro-- and macro-- scale non-reciprocity is therefore subtle: Figure~\ref{fig:Phenomenology} shows a structure which is highly non-reciprocal yet possesses decaying odd response, in contrast to the monotonic structure-function link exhibited by recent examples of living and synthetic active solids~\cite{tanOddDynamicsLiving2022, chaoSelectiveExcitationWorkgenerating2024,veenstraAdaptiveLocomotionActive2025}.
-To uncover the structural motifs that separate monotonic and non-monotonic materials, we now construct a family of honeycomb lattices containing a varying fraction $p$ of active plaquettes, and examine their elastic moduli and internal strains under compression (Fig.~\ref{fig:DesignerDilution} and Supplemental Video S2).
+The link between micro-- and macro-- scale non-reciprocity is therefore subtle: Figure~\ref{fig:Phenomenology} shows a structure which is highly non-reciprocal yet possesses decaying odd response, in contrast to the monotonic structure-function link exhibited by recent examples of living and synthetic active solids~\cite{tanOddDynamicsLiving2022, chaoSelectiveExcitationWorkgenerating2026,veenstraAdaptiveLocomotionActive2025}.
+To uncover the structural motifs that separate monotonic and non-monotonic materials, we use our analytic coarse-graining procedure to numerically generate a family of honeycomb lattices containing a varying fraction $p$ of active plaquettes, and calculate their theoretical elastic moduli and internal strains under compression (Fig.~\ref{fig:DesignerDilution} and Supplemental movie S2~\cite{SupplementaryMaterial}).
 We vary $p$ either through periodic dilutions of a fully tiled lattice [Figs.~\ref{fig:DesignerDilution}(a-d)] or via random removals of active plaquettes [Figs.~\ref{fig:DesignerDilution}(e-h)]---in Methods \S\ref{sec:Computation} we detail our analytical results for periodic lattices, and numerical procedure for calculating the moduli of random structures.